 Somalia acceded to the International Covenant on Civil and Political Rights (ICCPR) on 24th January 1990.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Somalia’s accession to the ICCPR was made without reservation.

 Somali Christians face very significant challenges.
 There is no officially recognised church in any part of Somalia.
 Pressures are principally from non-State actors, given the weak application of the rule of law in most areas of Somalia.
-Those who choose to leave Islam are likely to face strong family and societal pressure, including violent responses from family members.
+In July 2017 the Somaliland authorities allowed the re-opening of a Catholic church in Hargeysa, which had been closed for three decades, for use by expatriates.
+However, the church was closed just eight days later on grounds that its reopening had caused significant divisions which were contrary to Somaliland’s interests.
+Somalis who choose to leave Islam are likely to face strong family and societal pressure, including violent responses from family members.
 Those considered apostates may also face severe sanctions under Islamic law, including the possible death penalty.
 The threat from extremist groups is particularly acute, especially in the South where the al-Shabaab militant group continues to wield considerable control in some areas, several Somali Christians have reportedly been murdered by al-Shabaab in recent years as the militants seek to implement a strict form of Islamic law.
 The threat from al-Shabaab applies within Somali communities in neighbouring countries as well – in particular, several atrocities have been carried out against Somali Christian targets in the Garissa area of northern Kenya as part of a wider al-Shabaab campaign.